GovDataOfficial/ckanext-dcatde/README.md

 1. If you are using Python virtual environment (virtualenv), activate it.

 2. Install a specific version of the CKAN extension ckanext-dcat.
-The ckanext-dcatde requires a release greater than `v1.0.0` of ckanext-dcat.
+The recommended approach is to install the version of ckanext-dcat specified in the `base-requirements.txt` in [GitHub](https://github.com/GovDataOfficial/ckanext-dcatde/blob/master/base-requirements.txt) or [Open CoDE](https://gitlab.opencode.de/fitko/govdata/ckanext-dcatde/-/blob/master/base-requirements.txt).
+Using other versions may lead to logical inconsistencies.<br>
 3. Install the extension on your virtualenv:

        # use project on GitHub